voxpupuli/puppet-splunk/README.md

 #### `version`

-*Optional* Specifies the version of Splunk Enterprise that the module should install.
+*Optional* Specifies the version of Splunk Enterprise and Splunk Forwarder that the module should install.

 #### `build`